Fees and Charges for Spread Betting With IG

 Comparisons with other brokers offering spread betting are very favourable and IG makes it easier for clients to understand the differences between CFD trading and spread betting, with useful online guides.
 This is a global brand that is well established (founded in 1974) and was the first of its kind.
 IG has clients all over the world across five continents.
 In 2017, IG won the Best Spread Betting Provider award from Online Personal Wealth Awards.

-- Around-the-clock productive customer support for clients
+- Around-the-clock customer support

-- A faster, clearer and intelligent trading platform via web browser
+- faster, clearer & intelligent trading

 - Unbeatable execution and pricing